AtomGraph/LinkedDataHub-Apps/README.md

 ![SKOS editor view](../../raw/master/demo/skos/screenshot.png "SKOS editor view")

-**Basic SKOS editor.
+**Basic SKOS editor with a custom UI theme.
 Concepts and concept schemas can be created, edited, and linked with each other.
 Ontology types have separate URI templates; required instance properties are validated using constraints.**

 <dl>
     <dt>Source</dt>